uninstallio/android-sdk/README.md

 <service android:name="com.notikum.notifypassive.services.GCMIntentService"></service>
 <service android:name="com.notikum.notifypassive.services.NotiphiService"></service>
 <service android:name="com.notikum.notifypassive.services.GCMInformService"></service>
+<service android:name="com.notikum.notifypassive.NewApiActivityRecognization"></service>
+<service android:name="com.notikum.notifypassive.NotiphiClusterSyncIntentService"></service>
+<service android:name="com.notikum.notifypassive.services.DiscardedNotificationService"></service>
 ```
+4. Reference Google Play Services Library:  In eclipse goto file -> new -> other and from the list select "Android Project from Existing Code" then browse to androidsdk folder then extras folder then google folder and then
+	google_play_services and select libproject and click ok .

+	now select your project then right click select properties then android then click add and add the above library then click ok .
 ####Main Activity

 After the configuration changes, in your main Activity of your application  add this import statement